SUPERETDUPER/Freezer-Tracker/README.md

 ### Local folder structure

 The `/local` folder is automatically generated.
 It contains device specific details and settings.
-IT contains three files.
+It contains three files.

 `/local/meat_list.json` : A file containing the list of meats and sub types to populate the database.
 At first it is automatically generated by copying the default from the `/res/default_meat_list.json` file.